pytest-dev/pyfakefs/docs/customize.rst

 a module name.
 The argument is a dictionary of fake modules mapped to the names to be faked.

-This mechanism is used in ``pyfakefs`` itself to patch the external modules `pathlib2` and `scandir` if present, and the following example shows how to fake a module in Django that uses OS file system functions (note that this has now been been integrated into ``pyfakefs``):
+The following example shows how to fake a module in Django that uses OS file system functions (note that this has now been been integrated into ``pyfakefs``):

 .. code:: python